rafalwoycicki/rafalwoycicki.github.io/exons_painter/README.md

 By default, no data is loaded automatically.
 Users must **manually load** the genomic and exon files from disk using the file upload inputs in the left panel.
+The example data are in the folder exons_painter.

 ---